Declarative State¶

 - polling - periodically check the git repository for new commits.

-interval_secsminimum 10, default 300. branch (optional) — track a specific branch; leave unset to follow the remote HEAD (the repo's default branch). - reporter_push — fires on forge push events.
+interval_secsminimum 10, default 300.
+Each cycle is jittered by up to 10% ofinterval_secs(deterministic per trigger and cycle) so that triggers created together don't pile onto the same upstream tick. branch (optional) - track a specific branch; leave unset to follow the remote HEAD (the repo's default branch). - reporter_push - fires on forge push events.
 Filters:

 branches,tags(glob patterns; empty = match all),releases_only(only fires on explicit forge release events). - reporter_pull_request - fires on PR/MR events.
 Filters: